jsaintrocc/myblvmgncube/manual/guide/21-wire-electric-panel.md

    ![](img/21-linesForWireDuct.jpeg)\
    *fig 21.12*
-4. Remove the electronics panel and mark M3 mounting holes, using slotted wiring ducts as a template.
+4. Remove the electronics panel and mark M3 mounting holes, using the slotted wiring ducts as a template.
 Note I only did 2 mounting holes per duct.

    ![](img/21-markHolesForWireDuct.jpeg)\
    *fig 21.13*